Conferences and Events

 Nebraska high schools are invited to join UNL for a day of engaging mathematics.
 Math Day is designed for students in grades 9, 10, 11 and 12 and for exceptional students in lower grades.
 The day consists of one individual and two team mathematics competitions.
 All students participate in a multiple-choice, preliminary exam called PROBE I (Problems Requiring Original and Brilliant Effort).
 The top 50 students then move on to take the now famous essay exam called PROBE II.
 The PROBE top 25 Nebraska high school students (sum of PROBE I and II) are awarded a total of $41,500 in scholarships to UNL.

 Sponsored by Nebraska EPSCoR, the NebraskaSCIENCE Program of Excellence, and the Center for Science, Mathematics and Computer Education, this two-day event brings high school students from across Nebraska and the Midwest region together to explore interests in science careers.
-Women in Science is for students who want to interact with career and academic professional women in science, meet current undergraduate science students and other high school students who are interested in science, and discover countless professions as diverse as biologists, geologists, engineers, food scientists, computer scientists, and those in the medical fields.
+This event is for students who want to interact with career and academic professionals in science, meet current undergraduate science students and other high school students who are interested in science, and discover countless professions as diverse as biologists, geologists, engineers, food scientists, computer scientists, and those in the medical fields.